zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-3.md

 Liam:  I’ve just moved to this area and was wondering if you could recommend a good restaurant around here.

 Monica:  That depends on what kind of food you like.
-There’s a good Italian restaurant on Elm Street, and th ere’s a good Thai place on Lyndon Avenue.
+There’s a good Italian restaurant on Elm Street, and there’s a good Thai place on Lyndon Avenue.

 Liam:  Which one do you prefer?